Humanoids to Replace

 We’re talking about those likelike, extreme replicas of human beings, that can perform a set of limited functions with astonishing precision and a certain level of creepiness too.
 Yes, the Blade Runner kind, the Replicants are already almost walking among us, and we wonder whether we’re indeed heading to a time when they’ll be indistinguishable from us.

-We genuinely tend to believe that we’ll always be able to tell who is a robot and who is human, though, despite all evidence to the contrary.
+We genuinely tend to believe that we’ll always be able to tell a robot from a human, though, despite all evidence to the contrary.
 But even if the future will make these androids part of our daily lives, we also wonder how we will react when we will be facing them and realizing that they are looking back at us.

 Perhaps the fear is that we’ll be frightened by their power of emulating our own existence, or that they may steal our identity and ‘uniqueness’ as sentient and talking beings, to the point that they may, indeed, develop emotions and the ability to express them even better that us.